seanjkanderson/boltzmann-learning/README.md

       - It is necessary to install their package either by using Docker or installing per their README
    2. For usability, it is easier to move the data to pickled objects.
-   Assuming the 2018 data you downloaded is in `data/ember2018/`, and the target location to store the pickled data: `this_project/data/`
+   Assuming the 2018 data you downloaded is in `data/ember2018/`, and the target location to store the pickled data: `this_project/data/`.
+The data will total ~10GB.
    ```
    import ember
    import pickle